 Let’s get into a little more specific detail of how programmatic recruiting can help good employees stick around and prevent the sometimes high cost of employee turnover.

 One of the ways AI-powered recruitment software, like PandoLogic, is effective in helping to prevent employee turnover is by making sure the employee you hire is a good fit in the first place.
 It does this through programmatic job ad placement.
 That way, your job ad is not only getting in front of the right candidates on one job site—it’s getting in front of the right candidates on all the job sites they’re searching on.

 The other, more indirect way that AI can help prevent employee turnover is through the time it will save your team.
 If your team has to spend less time on menial to-dos—like placing job ads—they can spend more time building out the resources employees look for in companies they want to remain at.
-Learn more about how AI can improve employee retention.
+Learn more about how AI software can improve employee retention.

 The cost of employee turnover can be high.
 But the good news is, with some thoughtful planning and by taking advantage of modern technology, you can help to prevent it.